exercism/problem-specifications/README.md

 ## Exercise Metadata

-Each exercise's data lives in a directory under `exercises/` .
+Each exercise's metadata lives in a directory under `exercises/` .

 ```text
 exercises/